Greysouthen: History

-Greysouthen, is part of the Workington constituency of the UK parliament.
-The current Member of Parliament is Sue Hayman, a member of the Labour Party.
-The Labour Party has won the seat in every general election since 1979; the Conservative Party has only been elected once in Workington since the Second World War: in the 1976 Workington by-election.

-Before Brexit for the European Parliament residents in Greysouthen voted to elect MEP's for the North West England constituency.

-For Local Government purposes it is in the Dalton Ward of Allerdale Borough Council and the Cockermouth South Division of Cumbria County Council.

-Greysouthen has its own Parish Council; Greysouthen Parish Council.

 Mining

-Evidence of settlers digging for coal across west Cumbria can be dated back to the 13th century.
-Evidence of mining for coal within the Greysouthen area can be seen from the late 16th century.
+There is evidence of settlers digging for coal across west Cumbria as early as the 13th century.
+Coal mining began in the Greysouthen area in the late 16th century.

-The largest portion of Greysouthen's Coal lease was sold to William Walker & Company in 1787.
-The business continued to remain profitable for the next 80 years.
-In 1800 another firm took claim to a portion of the Greysouthen coal extraction industry.
-Wilson & Company invested in another Colliery within Greysouthen.
-The two colliery's distributed coal tokens which represented the success of the mines.
+A majority stake in Greysouthen's coal lease was sold to William Walker & Company in 1787.
+The business remained profitable for the next 80 years.
+Another firm entered Greysouthen's coal extraction industry in 1800.
+Wilson & Company invested in another colliery within Greysouthen.
+The two collieries distributed coal tokens which represented the success of the mines.
 Between these two mines a feud broke out over mine space.
 Wilson & Co was fined £16,000 damages over illegally mining William Walker & Company's land.

 By the start of the 19th century Greysouthen's thriving mining industry had become the sole employer.
 To house miners, small rows of cottages were built within the town.
 In 1823 Joseph Birbeck and J.W.
 Flecter began mining in Greysouthen.
 A tax value of £20 was introduced for the annual lease of 400 tons of coal.
 For every ton mined over this, an additional tax of 1 shilling was applied.

 The Melgramfitz pit was closed in 1886, which led to the end of the Greysouthen as a coal mining community.

 Greysouthen's 19th century miners were known for their ale consumption, which magistrates felt was their prime concern.